See these Broadway plays starring celebrities

 Doubt

-There are three Tony Award winners in this play, so it's undoubtedly packed with talent.
-Tyne Daly won for Gypsy, and she's also known for her four-time Emmy-winning run in Cagney & Lacey.
+There are two Tony Award winners and a two-time nominee in this play, so it's undoubtedly packed with talent.
+Amy Ryan, replacing the originally announced Tyne Daly, was nominated for Uncle Vanya and A Streetcar Named Desire on top of being Oscar-nominated for Gone Baby Gone.
 Liev Schreiber won for Glengarry Glen Ross amid his prolific screen career.
 Now, they co-star in the first revival of a Pulitzer- and Tony-winning play by John Patrick Shanley about a nun with her own doubts about a priest's improper conduct — or not — at a Catholic school.

 Get Doubt tickets now.